alesch/elevator/doc/refactor_plan.md

 6. Commit: `Scenario X.Y: <scenario name>`

-**If a test fails and has no matching scenario**: flag it — either write the missing scenario in `doc/scenarios.md` first, or delete the test if the behavior is obsolete.
+**If a test fails and has no matching scenario**: flag it — either write the missing scenario in the `features/` directory first, or delete the test if the behavior is obsolete.

 #### Priority order for Chunk 5–N

-Start with the phase transition scenarios (Section 8 in `doc/scenarios.md`) as they directly drive the new handler rewrites.
+Start with the phase transition scenarios in the [**`features/`**](../features/) directory as they directly drive the new handler rewrites.
 Then work backwards to fix any older scenarios that depend on the new phase logic.

 Suggested order:
-1. Section 5 (Homing) — these are already well-specified and cover `:rehoming` phase
+1. Homing — these are already well-specified and cover `:rehoming` phase
-2. Section 8 (Phase Transitions) — new scenarios, drive the core rewrite
+2. Phase Transitions — new scenarios, drive the core rewrite
-3. Section 1 (Happy Path) — standard movement
+3. Happy Path — standard movement
-4. Section 2 (Safety Interlocks)
+4. Safety Interlocks
-5. Section 3 (Manual Overrides)
+5. Manual Overrides
-6. Section 4 (LOOK Algorithm)
+6. LOOK Algorithm
-7. Section 7 (Door Management & Timers)
+7. Door Management & Timers
-8. Section 9 (UI / End-to-End)
+8. UI / End-to-End

 ---